-- First Page button: Goes to the start of the document. - Previous Page button: Goes to the previous page of the document. - Gives the number of the page that is currently being displayed and the total number of pages in the report.
+- First Page button: Goes to the start of the document. - Previous Page button: Goes to the previous page of the document. - 1 of 4 Gives the number of the page that is currently being displayed and the total number of pages in the report.
 You can go to a specific page by typing the appropriate page number into the box.
 (The number of the last page is not finalized until the entire report has been generated.
-This means that the number may not appear when a preview begins, and the number may also change as report generation continues.) - Next Page button: Goes to the next page of the document. - Last Page button: Goes to the last page of the document.

-- Parent Report button: Only applies when a report contains sub-reports, and this feature is not currently used. - Stop button: Stops MainBoss processing the report.
-You might click this if MainBoss is preparing a lengthy report and you decide you don't want to see the report after all. - Print button: This is the button that actually prints the report.
+This means that the number may not appear when a preview begins, and the number may also change as report generation continues.) - Next Page button: Goes to the next page of the document. - H Last Page button: Goes to the last page of the document. - Parent Report button: Only applies when a report contains sub-reports, and this feature is not currently used. - Stop button: Stops MainBoss processing the report.
+You might click this if MainBoss is preparing a lengthy report and you decide you don't want to see the report after all.